-The Board of Directors of the Healthcare Foundation Northern Sonoma County has approved the funding of an additional $100,000 to the Emergency Healthcare Fund for 2021, which will bring the total of Emergency Fund grants distributed since the advent of COVID-19 to $240,000.
-For this round, the Healthcare Foundation will open its first-ever responsive grant process.
-Grants will range in amounts of $5,000 to $15,000.
+The Board of Directors of the Healthcare Foundation Northern Sonoma County has approved the funding of an additional $100,000 to the Emergency Healthcare Fund for 2021, which brings the total of Emergency Fund grants distributed since the advent of COVID-19 to $245,000.
+For this round, the Healthcare Foundation opened its first-ever responsive grant process.
+Grants range in amounts of $5,000 to $15,000.

-Sonoma County nonprofits that provide essential safety net services including access to physical and mental healthcare and food security, are encouraged to apply.
-Grants are restricted to organizations that serve northern Sonoma County (Windsor, Healdsburg, Geyserville and Cloverdale), including those that are based in adjacent areas that serve people in our region.
+Sonoma County nonprofits that provide essential safety net services including access to physical and mental healthcare and food security were encouraged to apply.
+Twenty-three organizations applied with requests that totaled $305,000 for the available $100,000.
+Grants were restricted to organizations that serve northern Sonoma County (Windsor, Healdsburg, Geyserville and Cloverdale), including those that are based in adjacent areas that serve people in our region.

-Our intention is to address these healthcare inequities during our immediate response with our Emergency Healthcare Fund in 2020 and 2021.
-Our full-Board strategic planning process will address longer-term interventions and solutions, which will inform our grantmaking priorities for 2021 and beyond.
+Our intention is to address these health inequities in the short-term with our Emergency Healthcare Fund.
+Our full-Board strategic planning process is addressing longer-term interventions and solutions, which will inform our grantmaking priorities for the rest of 2021 and beyond.

 Types of Grants:

-Our Emergency Response Fund is designed to provide general operating support for frontline organizations.
-The application should take under one hour to complete, and the funds can be used for any purpose within the mission of the organization; reporting requirements are minimal.
-Grants will range in size from $5,000 to $15,000, depending on the needs, number of people served, and funds available.
+Our Emergency Response Fund provides general operating support for frontline organizations.
+Grants in this competitive process range in size from $5,000 to $15,000, depending on the needs, number of people served, and funds available.